 In an effort to make it so you don’t have to scroll ludicrously far to read the new update every month, we’ve broken the Writing Advice Page into four pages.
 At the bottom of this page, I will list the upcoming topics.

-NEW THIS MONTH!
-How do you write a bad guy?
+LATEST POST: How do you write a bad guy?

 Potential Upcoming Post Topics (in no particular order):